 You can get most plans for an affordable premium, such as $15.
 But, the lowest monthly premium isn’t always the best value.

 If Chad enrolls in the Humana $15 a month policy only to pay $110 a month on his medication, the plan is costing him $125.

-Now, if Chad talks to an agent, he’ll discover the $45 plan that’s $20 for the same medication.
+Now, if Chad talks to an agent, he’ll discover the there’s a $45 monthly premium plan available where the same medication would only cost him $20.
 So, Chad pays more each month in premiums to pay less on copays.

 You can make Part D changes during the Annual Enrollment Period or if you’re eligible for a Special Election Period.

 If your Advantage plan includes Part D, you can make changes during the Medicare Advantage Open Enrollment Period.
 Plans change each year, prepare to re-evaluate your policy regularly.